QJR-Herman-Molodyks/QJR/README.md

 5.12.12 (2025-12-13)

-- Helped users with requerement of module 'psutil': now in /system/ folder appears venv/ folder with the newest 'psutil' module version
+- Helped users with requerement of module 'psutil': now in /system/ folder appears venv/ folder with the newest 'psutil' module

 5.12.11 (2025-12-13)